Kaddish Recitation Service

 The ultimate ‘Pledge of Allegiance’ to God

 The Kaddish prayer actually doesn’t mention the departed at all.
 It describes how exalted and praiseworthy God is, and demonstrates that we accept his judgement in taking the neshama of our loved one.
-The times that the Kaddish prayer are recited, during the first year and on the yearly anniversary of the death, are times when the soul experiences judgment.
+Kaddish is recited daily during the first year and on the yearly anniversary of the death, as those are times when the soul experiences judgment.
 This public declaration of faith can actually raise the soul’s position in the heavenly spheres, bringing it closer to God, and a more meaningful eternity.

 Who will recite Kaddish?

 While Kaddish is often recited by family members, many people appoint someone else to fulfill this obligation.
-If you’d like, Kupath Rabbi Meir will select a committed Torah scholar in Jerusalem to say Kaddish for you or your loved one every day for the entire first year, and then on the annual yahrzeit.
+If you’d like to feel assured that kaddish will be recited every day without fail, Kupath Rabbi Meir offers kaddish recitation services.
+We select a committed Torah scholar in Jerusalem to say Kaddish for you or your loved one every day for the entire first year, and then on the annual yahrzeit.
 Our kollel members will also undertake a daily learning regimen for the entire first year, upon your request.

 What’s the right way to commemorate a yahrzeit?